harshalchandekar/Demo_Repo/README.md

 # Demo_Repo
-This is just a practise repo
+This is just a demo repo.